aws-controllers-k8s/community/docs/content/docs/user-docs/install.md

 ## Next steps

-Once you have installed your ACK service controllers, you can [configure Kubernetes and AWS permissions][authorization].
+Once you have installed your ACK service controllers, you can [create an IAM role to provide AWS access][irsa].

-[authorization]: ../authorization/
+[irsa]: ../irsa/